-”.

-6 The Acts Amendment (Annual Valuations and Land Tax) Act 1993 s.
+7 The Acts Amendment (Annual Valuations and Land Tax) Act 1993 s.
 3 reads as follows:

-“

 3. Application

 The amendments made by this Part have effect in relation to a rate or tax for any period commencing on or after 1 July 1993 but do not have any effect in relation to a rate or tax for any period commencing before that date.